Measurement of transverse single-spin asymmetries for dijet production in polarized proton-proton collisions at $\mathbf{\sqrt{s}}$ = 200 $\mathbf{\mathrm{GeV}}$

-Our observed $\dzeta$ asymmetries are validated through several crosschecks.
+Our measured $\dzeta$ asymmetries are validated through several crosschecks.
 A null test made by calculating the asymmetry in the direction orthogonal to the expected Sivers $\vec{k_T}$ finds all the charge-tagged results consistent with zero, ruling out the possibility of major spin-dependent systematic effects.
 In the separated +$z$ beam and $-z$ beam measurements, we see overall consistency in sign and magnitude for the asymmetries within the same $\etatot$ bins and the same charge-tagged bins.
-Similar consistencies are also observed for the results using only 2012 or 2015 data.
-These and other studies show a statistical consistency in the measured asymmetries, indicating the systematic uncertainty is well under control.
+Similar agreement is also observed for the results using only 2012 or 2015 data.
+These and other studies suggest that most systematic uncertainties are understood and well under control.

+Recent theoretical calculations~\cite{2021JHEP...02..066K,PhysRevD.102.114012} of the Sivers asymmetries for 200 $\mathrm{GeV}$ $pp$ dijets are expressed in terms of the analyzing power observable $A_N$.
+The connection between the $\dzeta$ of Eq.~\ref{eq:asymm} and $A_N$ is made using the dijet opening angle $\zeta$ distribution itself, with $A_N$ characterizing the left-right event difference arising from the tilt of nominal back-to-back jets~\cite{zetadef}, while $\dzeta$ is a measure of the shift of the whole distribution.
+Since our $\dzeta$ centroid analysis involves Gaussian fitting of the $\zeta$ event distribution (total events), whose spin-dependent centroid shifts are small (the asymmetry driving events can be simply evaluated as the peak amplitude times $\dzeta$), we can numerically~\cite{supplement} relate our $\dzeta$ results to those of a $A_N$-focused analysis: e.g., a single Gaussian of width $\sigma$ gives: $A_N = \frac{ampl\cdot\dzeta}{ampl\cdot \sigma\cdot\sqrt{2\pi}} = \frac{\dzeta}{\sigma\cdot\sqrt{2\pi}}.$ A comparison of our extracted $A_N$ values, for the tagged results of Fig.~\ref{dZeta_kT} a) with theoretical calculations is shown in Fig.~\ref{theory_compare}.